kubernetes/website/docs/tutorials/stateful-application/cp-distributed-systems.md

 Utilizing a watchdog (supervisory process) to restart failed processes in a distributed system is a common pattern.
-When deploying an application in Kuberentes, rather than using an external utility as a supervisory process, you should use Kubernetes as the watchdog for your application.
+When deploying an application in Kubernetes, rather than using an external utility as a supervisory process, you should use Kubernetes as the watchdog for your application.